 About the Prize

-Established in 2020 in memory of Judson & Susan Bergman, the Bergman Prize awards $10,000 and publication by Changes to the author of a first or second collection of poems.
+Established in 2022, the Changes Book Prize awards $10,000 and publication by Changes to the author of a first or second collection of poems.
 The winning poet receives a generous publishing contract with national distribution, extensive publicity, and a book launch event in New York City.
-This year's winning manuscript will be selected by poet Louise Glück.
+This year's winning manuscript will be selected by poet Eileen Myles.

-- The Bergman Prize is open to residents of the United States who have not published (or committed to publishing) more than one book-length collection of poetry with a registered ISBN.
+- The Changes Book Prize is open to residents of the United States who have not published (or committed to publishing) more than one book-length collection of poetry with a registered ISBN.

 - Current or former students, colleagues, employees, family members, and close friends of the judge are not eligible for the prize.